 The university supports all students of all gender identities.
-Explore these campus resources for the LGBTQ+ community.
+Explore these campus resources for the LGBTQIA2S+ community.

 Groups & Clubs

 - A resource and drop-in center for students.
 Located on the 4th floor of the Student Union, Room 404.

 - Provides a LGBTQ+ listserv and events.
 Send an email to email@example.com to be added to the listserv.

 - The link provides information and instructions regarding changing your name and pronouns for UArizona systems and documents.

 - For a map of All Gender Facilities at the UArizona, please visit the link below.
 Click on "Health & Safety," and filter for "All Gender Restrooms" (the purple toilet icon).
 For details on a location, click on the specific icon.

 - Housing & Residential Life offers Gender Inclusive Housing (GIH) in cluster communities that provide a safe and supportive living space for transgender, gender non-conforming, and questioning students.
 GIH provides a supportive and inclusive living environment where a student can room with any other student, regardless of sex, gender, gender/identity expression, or sexual orientation.